Outline of the right for leaseholders of a building containing flats to take over the management of the building.

 - RTM does not apply where the premises fall within the Resident Landlord Exemption.
 To fulfil this exemption would require the following:

-- The premises must be other than a purpose-built block; AND
+- The premises must be other than a purpose-built block (for example a converted house); AND

 - They must comprise not more than four flats; AND